 In most cases, you will need to seriously customize the system.
 By customization, we don’t mean system configuration (i.e. setting rules and selecting the necessary fields) but, rather, the process of adding new functionalities and having to rebuild the existing ones to gain uniqueness.

-Although almost any off-the-shelf systems can be customized, these changes can sometimes be much more costly and time consuming than building a CRM system from scratch.
+Although almost any off-the-shelf system can be customized, these changes can sometimes be much more costly and time-consuming than building a CRM system from scratch.
 For instance, as most of the features provided by the “canned” solutions are added by means of plugins, you will need to hire specialists to rebuild these plugins, which may be not a trivial task.

 If you decide to hire a Salesforce expert for customization, it will cost you anywhere from $35 to $200 per hour of work, depending on competence level.

-Instead of rebuilding a ready-made solution, it is more sensible to construct a unique product from the very beginning that will have the exact features that are valuable for your business and match your company’s habitual workflow.
+Instead of rebuilding a ready-made solution, it is more sensible to custom CRM development and constructs a unique product from the very beginning that will have the exact features that are valuable for your business and match your company’s habitual workflow.

 This is especially appropriate for narrow niche companies.
 Here is an example of such a system with unique business-specific functionalities.